RolandSall/Software-Concepts/README.md

 * Design Patterns: Both Theoretical and Practical
 * Clean Code Principles & Design: SOLID Principles, Clean Architecture
-* Microservices concepts: Gateways, discovery services and other well-known patterns
+* Microservices concepts: Gateways, discovery services, and other well-known patterns

 These topics are encountered in almost any workplace.
-This repository aims for the software audience to get a glimpse on how these concepts are necessary for maintain efficiently a working system.
+This repository aims for the software audience to get a glimpse of how these concepts are necessary for maintain efficiently a working system.

-The next topics (if I was to able progress on the latter topics), is to tackle Devops topics.
-For now try to enjoy the current contents that are constantly being updated.
+The next topic (if I was to able progress on the latter topics), is to tackle DevOps topics.
+For now, try to enjoy the current contents that are constantly being updated.

-I will also be working on roadmap to better highlight from which topic you should tackle first.
+I will also be working on a roadmap to better highlight which topic you should tackle first.